ehrenato/HTML/readme.md

 Organizes the code to facilitate understanding.

 Blockquote:<br>
-Organizes the code and facilitates the search by search engines (use the attribute <cite>).
+Organizes the code and facilitates the search by search engines (use the attribute cite).

+Elements:<br>
+Used to group contents and text (div and span)

+Hyperlink:<br>
+It is used to refer to external or internal(anchor) links.

+Table:<br>
+Used to organize data and make it easier to read.